TalhaQureshi324/Election-Management-System-OOP-Mini-Project/README.md

 ## 📚 Course Project

-This system was developed as a **mini-project** for my Object-Oriented Programming course.
+This system was developed as a **practise-project** for my Object-Oriented Programming course.
 It demonstrates the practical application of classes, inheritance, file handling (if used), and modular design.

 ---